-AN ACT concerning the unlawful use of electronic tracking systems or tracking information; relating to stalking; providing criminal penalties for the conduct of utilizing any electronic tracking system or acquiring tracking information to determine the targeted person's location, movement or travel patterns when done as part of an unlawful course of conduct; authorizing orders to prohibit such conduct under the Kansas family law code, the revised Kansas code for care of children, the protection from abuse act and the protection from stalking, sexual assault or human trafficking act; amending K.S.A.
+An Act concerning violations of personal rights; relating to the unlawful use of electronic tracking systems or tracking information; relating to stalking; providing criminal penalties for the conduct of utilizing any electronic tracking system or acquiring tracking information to determine the targeted person's location, movement or travel patterns when done as part of an unlawful course of conduct; authorizing orders to prohibit such conduct under the Kansas family law code, the revised Kansas code for care of children, the protection from abuse act and the protection from stalking, sexual assault or human trafficking act; increasing the time of initial orders and possible extensions under the protection from abuse and protection from stalking, sexual assault and human trafficking acts; amending K.S.A.
 38-2243, 38-2244 and 38-2255 and K.S.A.
 2022 Supp.
-21-5427, 23-2707, 60-3107 and 60-31a06 and repealing the existing sections.
+21-5427, 23-2224, 23-2707, 60-3107 and 60-31a06 and repealing the existing sections.